joearms/old.blog/_posts/2013-04-02-Red-and-Green-Callbacks.md

-This wee code fragment is doubly beautiful, if you send the process a message **{new_callback, F1}** then it will change its behavior using the new callback on the next evocation.
+This wee code fragment is doubly beautiful, if you send the process a message **{new_callback, F1}** then it will change its behavior using the new callback on the next invocation.

 I don't know how you would write this in Javascript.
 I've written quite a lot of jQuery and know how to setup and remove callbacks.
-But what happens if an event is triggered in the time interval between removing an even handler and adding a new one.
+But what happens if an event is triggered in the time interval between removing an event handler and adding a new one.
 I have no idea, and life is too short to find out.

 How Erlang I/O really works